 LEGO Love

 Create a LEGO-themed box with colorful cardboard squares to mimic building blocks.
 My friend’s son was thrilled with this, and it doubled as a fun play piece after Valentine’s Day.
+Pair it with some handmade Valentine’s Day cards to complete the creative theme.

 Under the Sea Shark